 When designing your branding and logo, remember that it will have to be used in a range of places including online, on packaging and on marketing materials.
 Your branding needs to be cohesive throughout.

-Once you have decided on your logo, why not get some logo stickers printed to promote your new business?
+Once you have decided on your logo, why not get some stickers printed to promote your new business?

 6. Decide on your delivery method